mpowell773/mpowell773.github.io/project-worksheet.md

 ```
 the \[0\] was missing and caused the error.

+*Update*: I still was having problems with jQuery and canvas, so the only jQuery I utilized during the ripple section was for the action of touching the canvas.
+For the rest, I used vanilla js selectors and it worked much more smoothly.

 ## Citations and References

+### Reset browser CSS
 I used http://meyerweb.com/eric/tools/css/reset/ to help reset my css margins and etc so I had a cleaner canvas to start on.
 I also have this referenced in my style.css file.

+### Logo Spinning

 To figure out my spinning animation, I found this lovely example https://codepen.io/teerapuch/pen/vLJXeR .

+### Scrolling page jumps

 Super quick way to jump to top of webpage: https://stackoverflow.com/questions/4147112/how-to-jump-to-top-of-browser-page

+### Sticky Nav

 Sticky icky nav bar: https://www.w3schools.com/howto/howto_js_navbar_sticky.asp